In This Article

 "Many adults breakout due to stress hormones," notes Hafeez.
 "What makes it worse is tense people often can't leave pimples alone—squeezing, poking, and picking at them becomes an almost obsessive way to release tension.
 But, it also makes breakouts worse, exacerbating the inflammatory response."

 Instead, use a spot treatment that combats bacteria without over-drying or irritating your skin.
 Osmia Organics has a formula made from just evening primrose oil, lavender essential oils, lemon, parsley, thyme, cypress, and rosemary.
-Each ingredient soothes your skin (and your stress) while it heals your skin.
+Each ingredient promises to soothe your skin (and your stress) while it heals your skin.

 For: Premature Aging